minetest-mods/hopper/README.md

 0.5 - Works with 0.4.13's new shift+click for newly placed Hoppers

 0.6 - Remove formspec from hopper nodes to improve speed for servers

+0.7 - Halved hopper capacity, can be dug by wooden pick, tweaked code